avieth/diplomacy/README.md

 As of [this commit](https://github.com/avieth/diplomacy/commit/a19c72e61bd7aaf48071f825fd066596799260f2) the typical phase resolver passes
-87 of the [DATC](http://web.inter.nl.net/users/L.B.Kruijswijk/) test cases.
+104 of the [DATC](http://web.inter.nl.net/users/L.B.Kruijswijk/) test cases.
 It probably passes more than that, but not every one of them has been transcribed.

-It remains to implement an interface for playing a game of diplomacy, but with order validation and resolution in place for all phases, this will be straightforward.

 # Components